bluescarni/mppp/doc/sphinx/installation.rst

 used only within the compiled component of the mp++ library.

-If you are using CMake, it's highly recommended to make use of the config-file package provided with mp++ rather than locating and linking manually the required dependencies (see the next section).
+If you are using CMake, it is highly recommended to make use of the config-file package provided with mp++ rather than locating and linking manually the required dependencies (see the next section).